London vs the UK: Where the Real Pass Rate Gap Sits

 - 01Decide whether you can travel outside the M25

-If yes, your catchment expands to include Loughton (50.7), Hertford (56), Slough, or further home counties centres clearing 50 percent.
-Travel is the simplest way to close the gap.
+If yes, your catchment expands to include home counties centres clearing 50 percent (2024-25).
+Travel is one way to widen the choice, but inside London already offers most of the spread.

 - 02If staying in London, map your borough catchment

 Each London borough sits in a different micro-market.
-Lewisham, Harrow, Barnet, Hillingdon have above-UK-average options.
-Bexley, Waltham Forest, Redbridge sit at the bottom.
+Bexley, Enfield, Kingston, Hounslow and Bromley have above-UK-average options.
+Waltham Forest, Redbridge, Ealing and parts of Bexley sit at the bottom.

 Use /tools/pass-rate-finder with your postcode.
-The within-catchment spread is typically 14pp; the right choice is rarely the nearest.
+The within-catchment spread is typically 10 to 20 pp; the right choice is rarely the nearest.

 - 04Factor wait time as the disqualifier

-Hither Green and Pinner both have multi-month wait times.
+Sidcup and Pinner regularly carry multi-month wait times.
 A 16-week wait at a 53 percent centre versus a 6-week wait at a 47 percent centre is a real trade-off; compute the value with /tools/wait-time-finder.

-The candidates for whom London is genuinely fine
+The candidates for whom the nearest London centre is fine

 A subset of London candidates do not benefit much from travelling.
-Candidates booking at Hither Green or Pinner already clear the UK national average; the upside from travelling to a 55 percent rural centre is roughly 2 percentage points against 60+ minutes of additional drive time.
+Candidates booking at Pinner (London) (50.3 percent, 2024-25) or Hendon (London) (49.5 percent, 2024-25) already clear or sit at the UK national average; the upside from travelling to a 55 percent rural centre is roughly 5 percentage points against 60-plus minutes of additional drive time.
 Candidates with severe test anxiety where minimising travel is health-protective; the extra 90 minutes in the instructor car can compound nerves more than the 5pp pass rate gain offsets.
 Candidates without their own car who depend on public transport to reach the centre; a 25-mile centre might be 110 minutes by tube while the 6-mile centre is 30 minutes by bus.
 For these candidates the right answer is "best London centre within reach", not "any UK centre".

-“London is not one driving test market, it is 36 sub-markets and the difference between the best and worst is 22.5 percentage points.
+“London is not one driving test market, it is 30-plus sub-markets and the difference between the best and worst is 22.5 percentage points (2024-25).
 The UK average is a useful headline; the within-London choice is where the booking decision actually sits.”

 How this connects with the wider London picture